gitname/react-gh-pages/README.md

     >
     > Under the hood, the `predeploy` script will build a distributable version of the React app and store it in a folder named `build`.
 Then, the `deploy` script will push the contents of that folder to the `gh-pages` branch of the GitHub repository.

     GitHub Pages will automatically detect that files have been pushed to the `gh-pages` branch of the GitHub repository.
-Once it detects that, it will begin serving those files — in this case, the distributable version of the React app — to anyone that visits the URL I specified in step 4; i.e. the app's base URL.
+Once it detects that, it will begin serving those files — in this case, the distributable version of the React app — to anyone that visits the URL I specified in Step 4; i.e. the app's base URL.

     **That's it!** The React app is now accessible at its base URL: https://gitname.github.io/react-gh-pages :rocket: